jhellingman/tei2html/Wiki/Formulas.md

 1. install [Node.js](https://nodejs.org/en/).
 Make sure to install both node.js and npm.
 2. install [Mathjax-node](https://github.com/mathjax/mathjax-node) using `npm install -g mathjax-node`.
 3. install [Mathjax-node-cli](https://github.com/mathjax/mathjax-node-cli) using `npm install -g mathjax-node-cli`.

-### Usage

-To convert a TEI file to HTML or ePub,

-* Run `tei2html` as normal.
-This will create a directory `formulas` with all the extracted formulas.
-* Run `perl convertFormulas.pl` in the `formulas` directory.
-This will convert the extracted formulas to SVG, etc.
-* Run `tei2html` again (if needed with the `-f` option).
-This will now read the generated SVG files, and use information from them for proper CSS generation and include those files, depending on the configuration.

 ### Implementation details